If you get Universal credit, you can apply online if:

 You can still use your Healthy Start vouchers until their expiry date.
 You can find the expiry date printed on your vouchers.

 If you’re not a British citizen but your child is

-You might be able to get Healthy Start vouchers depending on your immigration status.
+You might be eligible for Healthy Start depending on your immigration status.

-You can get Healthy Start vouchers if all the following are true:
+You can get Healthy Start if all the following are true:

 - you have at least 1 British child under 4 years old – check if your child is automatically a British citizen (opens in a new tab) if you’re not sure

 - your family earns £408 or less per month after tax